Customer Reference

 Unique Clicks (your delivery metric)

 This is the count we use to fulfill your order.
-ClickMagick deduplicates Unique Clicks using cookies and browser fingerprinting — the industry-standard tracking approach used by every major analytics platform, including Google Analytics, Facebook Ads, and every reputable solo ad vendor.
+ClickMagick deduplicates Unique Clicks using cookies and browser fingerprinting, the industry-standard tracking approach used by every major analytics platform, including Google Analytics, Facebook Ads, and every reputable solo ad vendor.
 If the same person clicks twice from the same browser in a short window, it counts as one Unique Click.

 Unique IPs (an informational secondary metric)

 This is the count of distinct IP addresses that generated clicks.
-It deduplicates strictly by IP address — nothing else.
+It deduplicates strictly by IP address and nothing else.
 Two real people on the same WiFi network show as one Unique IP even though they are two distinct human visitors who both clicked your link.

 Why the two numbers diverge